ChibiOS/ChibiOS/readme.txt

 *** Releases                                                              ***
 *****************************************************************************

+*** 2.5.1 ***
+- NEW: Added VLE support to the Power Architecture GCC port.
+- NEW: Updated the Power Architecture rules.mk file to put object and listing files into a ./build directory like ARM ports alread do.

 *** 2.5.0 ***
 - FIX: Fixed anomaly in USB enumeration (bug 3565325)(backported to 2.4.3).
 - FIX: Fixed problem with lwIP statistics (bug 3564134)(backported to 2.4.3).